JoaquinTrinanes/GoSemaphore/README.md

  - `TryDown()` will attempt to decrement the semaphore value.
 If the operation was a success it will return true.
 Otherwise, it won't do anything and return false.
 Note that the goroutine won't block under any circunstances when calling this method.

-A bit more complex use of the library can be seen at the [*Producer-consumer problem* solution](example/prodCons.go), in which we use semaphores, even as a mutex (although I don't reccomend it, since the semaphore itself uses a mutex and it's redundant).
+A bit more complex use of the library can be seen at the [*Producer-consumer problem* solution](example/prodCons.go), in which we use semaphores, even as a mutex (although It is not recommended, as the semaphore's struct includes a mutex as well).

 ## Credits